MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/configure-forecast-using-custom-rollup-entity.md

 - **User** as the hierarchy entity
 - **Opportunity** for forecast category and estimated close date

-The following diagram illustrates the abovementioned data model.<!--Please change "Comitted" to "Committed".
-Also see the note above about "1:N". -->
+The following diagram illustrates the abovementioned data model.

 > [!div class="mx-imgBorder"]
 > ![Opportunity split entity relationship with hierarchy and related entities](media/forecast-custom-entity-opportunity-split.png "Opportunity split entity relationship with hierarchy and related entities")